strudelAndCoffee/thought-bubble-blowhole/README.md

 `/api/users`

-GET - no JSON body // gets all Users
+GET - no JSON body // _gets all Users_

-POST - 'username' and 'email' fields required as JSON // creates a User
+POST - 'username' and 'email' fields required as JSON // _creates a User_

 `/api/users/<User ID>`

-GET - no JSON body // gets single User by ID
+GET - no JSON body // _gets single User by ID_

-PUT - 'username' and/or 'email' fields required as JSON // updates single User's data by ID
+PUT - 'username' and/or 'email' fields required as JSON // _updates field values for single User by ID_

-DELETE - no JSON body // deletes a User by ID
+DELETE - no JSON body // _deletes a User by ID_

 `/api/users/<User ID>/friend`

-PUT - 'friendId' field required as JSON // adds another User ('friedId') to 'friends' array of User by ID (<User ID>)
+PUT - 'friendId' field required as JSON // _adds another User ('friendId') to 'friends' array of User by ID_

 `/api/users/<User ID>/unfriend`

-PUT - 'friendId' field required as JSON // removes another User ('friedId') from 'friends' array of User by ID (<User ID>)
+PUT - 'friendId' field required as JSON // _removes another User ('friedId') from 'friends' array of User by ID_

 THOUGHT Routes

 `/api/thoughts`

-GET - no JSON body // gets all Thoughts
+GET - no JSON body // _gets all Thoughts_

-POST - 'thoughtText' and 'username' fields required as JSON // creates a Thought and adds it to 'thoughts' array of User ('username')
+POST - 'thoughtText' and 'username' fields required as JSON // _creates a Thought and adds it to 'thoughts' array of User ('username')_

 `/api/thoughts/<Thought ID>`

-GET - no JSON body // gets single Thought by ID
+GET - no JSON body // _gets single Thought by ID_

-PUT - 'thoughtText' field required as JSON // updates single Thought's 'thoughtText' by ID
+PUT - 'thoughtText' field required as JSON // _updates 'thoughtText' field value for single Thought by ID_

-DELETE - no JSON body // deletes a Thought by ID
+DELETE - no JSON body // _deletes a Thought by ID_

 `/api/thoughts/<Thought ID>/reactions`

-PUT - 'reactionBody' and 'username' fields required as JSON // creates a Reaction and adds it to 'reactions' array of Thought by ID
+PUT - 'reactionBody' and 'username' fields required as JSON // _creates a Reaction and adds it to 'reactions' array of Thought by ID_

 `/api/thoughts/<Thought ID>/reactions/<Reaction ID>`

-PUT - no JSON body // removes a Reaction (<Reaction ID>) from 'reactions' array of Thought by ID (<Thought ID>)
+PUT - no JSON body // _removes a Reaction ('Reaction ID') from 'reactions' array of Thought by ID_

 ## Project Details